 A tried and true holiday quick bread

-Eggnog bread is a type of quick bread, aka tea bread or tea cake, that’s leavened with baking soda or baking powder and baked in a standard loaf pan.
+Eggnog quick bread is a cake that’s leavened with baking soda or baking powder and baked in a standard loaf pan.
+I have some suggestions below for alternative pan presentations.

 Quick bread recipes vary far and wide in their flavoring options, but at heart they are a form of pound cake.
 Some of my favorites holiday quick bread recipes are Orange Glazed Cranberry Bread, Chocolate Chip Pumpkin Bread, and Sourdough Pumpkin Cake.